tblume1992/ThymeBoost/README.md

 ```

 First off, I disabled the verbose call in the constructor so it won't print out everything for each model.
-Instead, passing ```verbose=1``` to the optimie method will print a tqdm progress bar and the best model configuration.
+Instead, passing ```verbose=1``` to the optimize method will print a tqdm progress bar and the best model configuration.
 Lag refers to the number of points to holdout for our test set and optimization_steps allows you to roll through the holdout.

 Another important thing to note, one of the elements in the list of trend_estimators is itself a list.
 With optimization, all we do is try each combination of the parameters given so each element in the list provided will be passed to the normal fit method, if that element is a list then that means you are using a generator variable for that implementation.